agni-datta/agni-datta/README.md

 My research focuses on theoretical computer science and cryptography, with particular emphasis on:

+1. Foundations of cryptography
-- Interactive proofs
+2. Interactive proofs
-- Quantum cryptography
+3. Quantum cryptography
-- Property testing
+4. Property testing

 ## Contact Information